Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   * `"assume"` — synonymous with `"absimpl"`

 Assume equality of two static constants of the same sort.
 The first one is abstract, the second one is typically not.
-That is, it s used to state the equality between an abstract definition and a concret implementation of it.
+That is, it is used to state the equality between an abstract definition and a concret implementation of it.
 The equality is scoped.
 See also `REASSUME_DECL`.
-The requirement of being of the same sorts, implies and abstract flat type can only be implemented by a flat concret type.
+The requirement of being of the same sorts, implies an flat abstract type can only be implemented by a flat concret type.

 Example: